vkakerbeck/tbp.monty/docs/overview/vision-of-the-thousand-brains-project/capabilities-of-the-system.md

 - Modeling and recognizing object states and behaviors (e.g. if a stapler is open or closed; whether a person is walking or running, and how their body evolves over time under these conditions).

 - Using learned models to alter the world and achieve goals, including goals that require decomposition into simpler tasks.
 The highest-level, overarching goals can be set externally.

+### Capabilities That the System Should Eventually Also Have
+(These will generalize from the same principles that the previous capabilities are built upon):

 - Generalizing modeling to abstract concepts derived from concrete models.